cap-js/docs/about/best-practices.md

 ### Services as Interfaces

 Service models capture the *behavioral* aspects of an application.
-In its simplest form a service definition focusing on the *interface* only could look like that:
+In its simplest form a service definition, focusing on the *interface* only, could look like that:

 ::: code-group